-This will be a prospective, multicentre, case-series study.
+This is a prospective, multicentre, case-series study.
 Patients will be selected to undergo TAVR using either the Vancouver 3M Clinical Pathway (400 patients who meet all inclusion and exclusion criteria), or standard care.

-The 3M TAVR Multicentre Study will document efficacy, feasibility, and safety of next-day discharge of 400 high-risk patients undergoing transfemoral TAVR for severe aortic stenosis using the Vancouver 3M Clinical Pathway.
+The 3M TAVR Multicentre Study is currently documenting the efficacy, feasibility, and safety of next-day discharge of 400 high-risk patients undergoing transfemoral TAVR for severe aortic stenosis using the Vancouver 3M Clinical Pathway.
 This study will have critical implications for improving outcomes in patients with severe symptomatic aortic stenosis, as well as for the deployment and optimal utilization of health care resources across North America.

 For more information, please contact: